xen-project/xen/docs/misc/livepatch.markdown

 with -ffunction-sections / -fdata-sections.
 Changes would have to be done to the linker scripts to support this.

-### Generation of xSplice ELF payloads
+### Generation of Live Patch ELF payloads

 The design of that is not discussed in this design.

 This is implemented in a seperate tool which lives in a seperate GIT repo.

-Currently it resides at https://github.com/rosslagerwall/xsplice-build
+Currently it resides at https://github.com/rosslagerwall/livepatch-build

 ### Exception tables and symbol tables growth